nadeemahmed786/BookHotel/README.md

 # BookHotel
 Selenium Test for booking hotel

-This Automation Framework is created using Java + Selenium Web Driver, Which can be used across different web based applications.
-In this approach, the endeavor is to build a lot of applications independent reusable keyword components so that they can directly used for another web application without spending any extra effort.
+Automation Framework is created using Java + Selenium Web Driver, Which can be used across different web based applications.

 Prerequisites:
 Java jdk-1.8 or higher